eric-blake/wine-store/README.md

 **Order Line Item**
 This is craeted for each line item in the order.
 It is connected to the order and product tables with a ForeignKey.

-**Checkout Model**
-* Enable logged in users to add comments to different posts.
-* This model is based on the "I think therefore I blog" walkthrough project.

 ### Wireframe